adityx23/adityapatil/projects/smolvla-action-prediction.md

 - `dz`
 - `grip`

-These dimensions further indicated that the model was not outputting generic actions, but responding meaningfully to task direction.
+These results show that the model is not producing generic actions, but adapting its outputs to task direction.

 ---